Topics

 👉This goes without saying, but it’s important to bathe your dog often.
 Bathing prevents bacterias from getting into unnecessary parts of their bodies.

-Anal glands are the are the glands or ‘scent markers’ that dogs smell when they greet one another.
+Anal glands are the glands or ‘scent markers’ that dogs smell when they greet one another.
 They are little sacs on the dog’s anus that contain oily material that releases/expresses when a dog passes a bowel movement.

 Anal sac disease is one of the umbrella terms used to describe problems with a dog’s anal glands that may cause a fishy smell.
 On the whole, it’s when a dog’s anal sacs do not release enough oil as they poop, thus leading to glands becoming solid and eventually impacted.
 Impacted anal sacs can’t express oils.
 The sacs will become hard and very painful to the touch for your pup and can eventually become abscessed and rupture.